Leveraging Native Features

-When you suddenly lose a key project lead on a strategic Lawson project, it can keep you up nights wondering how to keep that project moving forward.
-For one of the world’s largest bedding manufacturers, they can now rest easy knowing that its business-critical Lawson Accounts Payable (AP) Automation project can continue on despite the loss of its project lead, thanks to Surety Systems.
+When you suddenly lose your project lead on a strategic Lawson project, it can keep you up at nights wondering how to keep that project moving forward.
+For one of the world’s largest bedding manufacturers, they can now rest easy knowing that their business-critical Lawson AP Automation project can continue on despite the loss of a key player.

 A manufacturer began migrating their accounts payable functionality from a UNIX-based system to the latest IBM “i” Series-based platform running Lawson’s AP Automation when they unexpectedly found themselves without a project lead.

 Surety’s experienced Infor Lawson consultant built an application to identify interface issues between native Lawson data, the Lawson platform, and third-party AP software being used.

 Surety’s consultant put the project back on track after the company lost a key member of their team, as well as led an effort to enhance the skill sets of in-house personnel on Lawson and IBM i development.

 “Instead of building a customized application to handle inter-company expense distribution, the consultant demonstrated how to leverage Lawson features to achieve the desired results.”

 The manufacturer has 25 manufacturing plants in North America and more than 11,000 retail outlets across the United States.
 The manufacturer began a critical project to migrate their accounts payable functionality from its UNIX-based system to the latest IBM “i” Series-based platform running Lawson’s AP Automation when they unexpectedly found themselves without a project lead.